Azimullah Khan: Legacy

 What many consider India's first national song was made during the Rebellion, Payam-e-Azadi or ‘The Message of Freedom’ was written by Azimullah Khan and was published from Delhi in Urdu and Hindi.
-It ran as follows:Hum haen iss ke malik, Hindoostan hamaaraa | Paak watan hae qaum kaa Jannat se bhee piyaaraa.
-[We are its owners, it belongs to us.
+It ran as follows:

+Hum haen iss ke malik, Hindoostan hamaaraa | Paak watan hae qaum kaa Jannat se bhee piyaaraa.
+[We are its owners, Hindustan is ours.
 It is our holy land, lovelier than paradise.]

-Yeh hamaari milkiat Hindoostan hamaaraa | iss kee roohaniyat se roshan hae jug saaraa.[It is our Hindustan, our owned.
+Yeh hamaari milkiat Hindoostan hamaaraa | iss kee roohaniyat se roshan hae jug saaraa.[This is our property, Hindustan is ours.
 The whole world sparkles with its spiritualism.]

 Kitnaa qadeem kitnaa naeem, sab duniyaa se niyaraa | kartee hae zarkhez jisse Gang-o-Juman kee dhaaraa.
 [It is old as well as comfortable, it is unique in the world.
-Ganga and Jamuna irrigate its lands.]
+The Ganges and Yamuna irrigate its lands.]

 Ooper barfeela parvat pehre-daar hamaaraa | Neeche sahil per bajta sagar kaa naqqaaraa.
-[On top snow clad mountain guards us.
-On the lower end you can hear roaring of sea.]
+[The snow-clad mountains stand guard above us.
+The nose of the ocean reaches the shores below.]

 Iss kee khanen ugal raheen sona, beera, paaraa | iss kee shaan shaukat kaa duniyaa maen jaikaaraa.
-[Its mines produce gold, diamond and mercury.
-Its greatness is renowned throughout the world.]
+[Its mines produce gold, silver and mercury.
+Its glory is renowned throughout the world.]

 Aayaa Firangee door se, aisa mantar maaraa | loota donon hathoon se piyaaraa watan hamaaraa.
-[The British came from far away, played a trick.
+[The foreigners came from far away, and played a trick.
 Our dear land was looted with both hands.]

 Aaj shabidon ne tumko, ahl-e-watan lalkaaraa | Todo ghulamee kee zanjeeren barsan angaaraa.
-[Martyrs are calling you, country-fellows.
-Break shackles of slavery, spit fire.]
+[Today you have been called on, my countrymen.
+Break the chains of slavery and spit fire.]

 Hindoo-Mussalmaan Sikh hamaaraa bhai piyaaraa-piyaaraa | yeh hae azaadi kaa jhanda isse salaam hamaaraa.
-[Hindu-Muslim-Sikh are our dear brothers.
-This is the flag of independence, salute to it.]
+[Hindus, Muslims and Sikhs love each other as brothers.
+This is the flag of freedom, we salute it.]